 2.4 Aesthetics and Animations

 Throughout the continuation of the project, integration of new art work and animations will provide a level of professionalism as the application develops.
-Come the end of Release Two, artwork for all screens will be implemented and animations responding to user interactions such as flipping of cards will be completed.
+Come the end of Release Two, icon choices, colour scheme and finalisation of layout for both Android and IOS applications will have been completed. .

 2.5 Journaling System